saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 #### Examples

-We set a variable (which will be a plain string) as a list of colors.
+Set a variable (which will be a plain string) as a list of colors.

 <img src={useBaseUrl('img/api-testing/parseComponentUI_variable.png')} alt="Parse component variable"/>